Why Are There So Many Millipedes in My House?

 Like many people, you might get an immediate sense of repulsion when millipedes in your house scurry across your floor.
 Something about the wiggly, wormy body and all those legs makes people squeamish.
 No wonder early scientists called them millipede, meaning 1,000 legs.

 Unless you get close enough to count, it may seem like these creatures have an endless supply of legs.
 However, the 1,000 legs are an ancient generalization that turned into a common myth.
-It’s the same story with their notoriously nasty cousin, the centipede, or 100 leggers.
+It’s the same story with their notoriously nasty cousin, the centipede.

 Each section of the millipede’s body has two pairs of short, hair-like legs.
-In reality, most species only have about 40 to 400 legs.
+In reality, most species only have somewhere between 40 to 400 legs.
 However, one rarer species has been noted to have 750 legs, but not 1,000.

-Perhaps you’ve observed millipedes in the New Jersey outdoors or your house.
+Perhaps you’ve observed millipedes in your house or the New Jersey outdoors.
 You’ll notice that their multiple legs oscillate or move in a wave-like formation.
 They usually can’t move very quickly, but their legs get them where they want to go.

 Habitat